ministryofjustice/security-guidance/docs/it-investigations-planning-and-operations-policy.md

 ### Reporting and Communication

-Each IT Security Incident Management Plan contains a communication plan and an escalation plan that **shall** be followed when responding to an IT Security incident.
+Each Security Incident Management Plan contains a communication plan and an escalation plan that **shall** be followed when responding to an IT Security incident.

 The [IT Security Incident Response Plan and Process Guide](it-security-incident-response-plan-and-process-guide.md) gives more information.